 NC-SI Over RBT capable devices must use a unique Package ID to ensure there are no addressing conflicts.

-Baseboards use the SlotID pin on the Primary Connector for this identification.
-The SlotID value may be directly connected to GND (Slot ID = 0), or pulled up to 3.3Vaux (Slot ID = 1).
+Baseboards use the Slot_ID pin on the Primary Connector for this identification.
+The Slot_ID value may be directly connected to GND (Slot ID = 0), or pulled up to 3.3Vaux (Slot ID = 1).

 For add-in cards, Package ID[2:0] is a 3-bit field and is encoded in the NC-SI Channel ID as bits [7:5].
 Package ID[2] is defaults to 0b0 in the NC-SI specification, but is optionally configurable if the target silicon supports configuring this bit.
-Package ID[1] is connected to the SLOT_ID pin and is directly connected to the SlotID pin.
+Package ID[1] is connected to the SLOT_ID pin and is directly connected to the Slot_ID pin.
 Package ID[0] is set to 0b0 for Network Silicon #0.
 For OCP NIC 3.0 add-in cards with two discrete silicon instances, Package ID[1] is set to 0b1.
 Refer to the endpoint device datasheet for details on the Package ID configuration options.

 Up to four silicon devices are supported on the bus if only Package ID[1:0] is configurable (e.g. Package ID[2] is statically set to 0b0).
 Up to eight silicon devices are supported on the NC-SI bus if Package ID[2:0] are all configurable.
 Refer to the DMTF DSP0222 standard for more information.